Guyhirn: Draining of the Fens

-In the seventeenth and eighteenth century Calvinist Huguenot families, including the Culys, Snushells and the Tegerdines, settled in Guyhirn to drain outlying levels.
+As a consequence, in the 17th and 18th century Calvinist Huguenot families, including the Culys, Snushells, Delahoi and the Tegerdines, settled in Guyhirn to drain outlying levels.
 They most probably came from the Huguenot settlement at Thorney.
 Some of these families went on to farm the reclaimed land.
 It has been speculated that the Guyhirn Chapel of Ease was built as a result of their influence or that its simplicity was a factor in their resettlement.